 What to Know When Planning a Destination Wedding

 There's something special about getting married in that far-flung destination where your partner proposed, against a backdrop of mountains or in the sand someplace tropical.
 As gorgeous as these locales are, don't forget the legwork that goes into planning a destination wedding.
 After all, there’s more to take into account than the venue itself (although that definitely holds a high spot on the list of priorities).
 The timing of your ceremony, the weather at the location, and guests’ availability to travel are all concerns every couple planning a destination wedding has to consider.
-But with a little know-how, and possibly a planning service like Destination Weddings to help you iron out the details, you can plan a memorable getaway for you and your guests.
+But with a little know-how, you can plan a memorable getaway for you and your guests.
 Follow these tips to help you pull off a destination wedding to remember.

 1. Pick the Perfect Spot

 Your wedding location determines not only the mood (rustic, sophisticated, beachy), but also the travel, time and budget required to pull it off.
 Your wedding elements—not just location, but also activities and overall vibe—should say something about your shared style and passions so that your guests head home from your wedding weekend saying, "That was so them!"
 Did the proposal happen on vacation in Paris?
 Then why not host an intimate wedding in the City of Lights?
 Are you foodies?
 Think about gathering your crew in a place like Tuscany or California wine country.
 Was your first vacation somewhere tropical?
-Invite friends and family to a resort in Mexico, the Caribbean or Hawaii, and consider enlisting the help of a wedding planning service like Destination Weddings to help make your vision come to life—at no cost to you.
-They partner with over 1,200 hotels and resorts to connect couples with certified destination wedding specialists for complimentary planning assistance and exclusive savings.
+Invite friends and family to a resort in Mexico, the Caribbean or Hawaii.

 2. Time It Right